 Safety Insurance Group Has A Solid Track Record

 Investors generally tend to favour companies with a consistent, stable dividend policy as opposed to those operating an irregular one.
-However, there are other things to consider for investors when analysing stock performance.
-For instance, we've picked out 1 warning sign for Safety Insurance Group that investors should take into consideration.
+Still, investors need to consider a host of other factors, apart from dividend payments, when analysing a company.
+Case in point: We've spotted 3 warning signs for Safety Insurance Group (of which 2 are significant!) you should know about.
 Looking for more high-yielding dividend ideas?
-Try our curated list of strong dividend payers.
+Try our collection of strong dividend payers.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.